Varsha Vijay, Ph.D.

 Conservation and Spatial Ecology

-My research focuses on global biodiversity and anthropogenic land use using a socio-ecological systems perspective.
-My work fuses landscape ecology, remote sensing, mathematical modeling, and participatory research methods to develop more effective and just conservation solutions.
+Her research focuses on global biodiversity and anthropogenic land use using a socio-ecological systems perspective.
+The work fuses landscape ecology, remote sensing, mathematical modeling, and participatory research methods to develop more effective and just conservation solutions.

-My current work falls into three interrelated categories: identification and prediction of novel land use threats using remote sensing and spatial modeling, monitoring and evaluation of protected area effectiveness, and the impact of anthropogenic land use on species diversity.
+Her current research falls into three interrelated categories: identification and prediction of novel land use threats using remote sensing and spatial modeling, monitoring and evaluation of protected area effectiveness, and the impact of anthropogenic land use on species diversity.

 From my background in community-based participatory research, I believe that representation and access are cornerstones of effective conservation.
 I champion open science, community engagement, and consideration of diversity, equity, inclusion and justice (DEIJ) in my research and teaching program.